parisioann/Trainee-Journey-Lightning-App-/README.md

 This Lightning app allows to create "Journeys" for trainees, which are tasks that need to be completed when joining a team.
 The Template object provides those tasks.
 Each Template record has a list of tasks relevant to the specific team fucntion.
 From inside a template record we can create a new Journey which will automatically insert those tasks into the Journey.
 The below images show some of the custom logic/UI code that I have implemented:

+- Tasks Progress lwc designed&implemented from scratch:
-- Tasks Progress: Green -> Completed
+- Green -> Completed
 - Yellow -> In Progress
 - Red - Overdue
 - Bar to show the completion percentage